px4Li/GitNote/README.md

 - Git docs recommend use present tense.
 But past tense also good and make sense.
 - Running `git commit` will commit all staged changes.
 It also opens up a text editor and prompts you for a commit message.
 - Showing every first line of log `git log --oneline`
+- Amending commit can correct **just one commit message ago**.
+Use `git commit --amend` and directly modify it by editor.